gsaukov/cln-task-manager/README.md

-# Cln-task-manager - Async task manager, challenge application
+# Cln-task-manager - Asynchronous task manager, challenge application.

-Application is intended to allow users create and manage various tasks, including asynchronous.
+Task-manager in an application that is intended to allow users create, easily manage and execute tasks of two kind: ProjectGeneration and Counter.
 Task-manager was deeply analysed and reengineered from an existing platform, inheriting all its core features and interfaces expanding it with new capabilities and technologies.
+Challenge application was developed under influence of following factors:
+* Clean, homogenous, maintainable code .
+* Full testing coverage.
+* Cloud deployment readiness.

-Those technology features are:
+Technology features that were introduced are:
 * Gradle - Much faster and leaner than previously used tool.
 * Latest Spring boot framework that gives overwhelming integration capabilities with modern libraries and solutions.
 * Robust, modern and easy to maintain/deploy/container setup based on application properties exposure.
 It allows application to be ran locally, on premise or in cluster without any redesign with all settings inversed as environment variables.